A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Lin et al.~\cite{DBLP:conf/bmvc/LinYM0LLHYC22} focused on the robustness of exemplar feature representations, such as in VCN~\cite{DBLP:conf/cvpr/RanjanH22} and RCAC~\cite{DBLP:conf/eccv/GongZ0DS22}, and proposed the Scale-Prior Deformable Convolution Network (SPDCN).
-The authors argued that most previous works did not consider exemplar scale information during feature extraction or did not do it intuitively.
-Therefore, they proposed taking advantage of size information provided by the exemplars, discarding features inconsistent with given scales, and consequently extracting more meaningful features.
-Specifically, they considered a scale-prior backbone consisting of the first ten convolutional layers of an ImageNet pre-trained VGG-19 network~\cite{Simonyan15}, where some specific layers have been converted to scale-prior deformable convolutions~\cite{DBLP:conf/iccv/DaiQXLZHW17,DBLP:conf/cvpr/ZhuHLD19} to exploit the critical scale information from the exemplars.
-Afterward, these semantic features are split into two branches for segmentation and density estimation, respectively.
+\paragraph{SPDCN} Lin et al.~\cite{DBLP:conf/bmvc/LinYM0LLHYC22} focused on the robustness of exemplar feature representations, such as in VCN~\cite{DBLP:conf/cvpr/RanjanH22} and RCAC~\cite{DBLP:conf/eccv/GongZ0DS22}, and proposed the Scale-Prior Deformable Convolution Network (SPDCN). \csname rev1\endcsname{The authors argued that most prior works often overlooked or poorly handled the exemplar scale during feature extraction.
+To address this, they leveraged size information from exemplars by exploiting scale-prior deformable convolutions~\cite{DBLP:conf/iccv/DaiQXLZHW17,DBLP:conf/cvpr/ZhuHLD19} to discard features inconsistent with scale, enabling more meaningful feature extraction.} Afterward, these semantic features are split into two branches for segmentation and density estimation, respectively.
 In the former branch, such as in FamNet and other previous works, ROI pooling~\cite{DBLP:conf/iccv/Girshick15} is exploited to extract feature maps concerning the exemplars; next, these features are averaged into a representation vector, and a whole similarity map is calculated by computing the cosine similarity between this vector and the image feature map.
 In the density estimation branch, class-agnostic features are calculated using element-wise multiplication like in~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/cvpr/RanjanH22,DBLP:conf/wacv/YangSHC21,DBLP:conf/eccv/GongZ0DS22} between the similarity map and the image feature map.
 Then, they are fed into a decoder that follows the design of the Pixel Shuffle Crowd Counter (PSCC)~\cite{DBLP:journals/tcyb/WangLGL22}, which employs pixel-shuffling~\cite{DBLP:conf/cvpr/ShiCHTABRW16} for the upsampling operations, and that is responsible for predicting the final density map.
-Finally, another novel contribution of this paper is the usage of the generalized loss~\cite{DBLP:conf/cvpr/WanLC21} to optimize the density predictor.
-Unlike the MSE loss, utilized in most previous works, generalized loss measures the distance between the predicted density map directly against the dot map, and not the ground truth density map generated convolving Gaussian kernels.
-In this way, the cost function is adjusted accordingly to the given exemplars, and it is not fixed to the object-specific sizes.